albinbabyme05/ML_Projects/car_price_prediction/readme.md

-echo "# 🚗 Car Price Prediction Web App
+# 🚗 Car Price Prediction Web App

 This is a Flask-based web application that predicts the **selling price of a car** based on input features such as present price, kilometers driven, fuel type, seller type, transmission, owner count, and vehicle age.